Knish Recipe with Root Vegetable Mash

 - 1 egg plus one tablespoon water, mixed (for egg wash)

-MAKE ROOT VEGETABLE FILLING: (can be done 2-3 days ahead)°Prep and boil: Cut veggies into roughly the same size - about 1 - 1 ½ inches.
+MAKE ROOT VEGETABLE FILLING: (can be done 2-3 days ahead)°Prep and boil: Cut veggies into roughly the same size - about 1 - 1 1/2 inches (3-4 cm).
 If using carrots, slice them thinner as they take longer to cook.
-Place in pot and add water to cover by 1 inch.
-Add 2 teaspoon salt.
+Place in a large pot and add water to cover by 1 inch/2.5 cm.
+Add 2 tsp salt.
 Bring to boil.
-Lower to medium and gently boil for 15-18 minutes or until soft and easily pierced with a fork.
+Lower to medium heat and gently boil for 15-18 minutes or until soft and easily pierced with a fork.
 Drain vegetables in a colander and return to the pot. °Mash: On medium heat, shake cooked vegetables to dry them out for 1 minute.
 Add green onions, butter and milk/cream.
-Mash with a fork to get the consistency you like.
+Mash with a fork or potato masher to get the consistency you like.
 Do not use a food processor or immersion blender to mash veggies.
 Taste and add salt and pepper as needed.
 Set aside or store in fridge until ready to make knishes.

 ASSEMBLE KNISHES: On a lightly floured cutting board, unroll one sheet of dough.
-It should be about ⅛-1/4 inch thick.
-Stretch it out a bit to make a rectangle.
+It should be about 1/8-1/4 inch (3-6 mm) thick.
+Stretch it out a bit to make a large rectangle.
 Spread a log of vegetable mash mixture along the longer side of the rectangle - about 2 inches thick.
-Roll dough over the vegetable mixture about 1 and ½ times, making a log/roll.
+Roll dough over the vegetable mixture about 1 and 1/2 times, making a log/roll.
 Cut away rest of dough for the next roll.
-Pinch seams together well.
+Pinch seams together well (dip your fingertips in a little water if needed).
 Repeat with other half of dough on that sheet.
 Then do the same with the second sheet of dough.
 You will have 4 logs/rolls in total.

-BAKE: Place filled knish rolls - 2 inches apart - on a large parchment-lined pan, seam side down.
+BAKE: Place filled knish rolls - 2 inches/5 cm apart - on a large baking sheet lined with parchment paper, seam side down.
 Brush egg wash on rolls to create a glazed golden look.
 Bake for 35-40 minutes until golden brown and flaky.
-Cut rolls into 2 inch pieces on the diagonal and serve.
-Or see Note 2 for make ahead options.
+Cut rolls into 2 inch/5 cm pieces on the diagonal and serve.
+Or see Note 4 for make ahead options.

 Nutrition values are rough estimates depending on on puff pastry dough used and how root vegetable mash is made eg amount of butter and milk/cream used.

-- Root Vegetables: Use two or more – white potatoes (I like Yukon/yellow potatoes best), sweet potatoes, carrots, parsnips, turnips, rutabaga (swede), celery root (celeriac).
+- Root Vegetables options: Use two or more – white potatoes (I like Yukon/yellow potatoes best), sweet potatoes, carrots, parsnips, turnips, rutabaga (swede), celery root (celeriac).
 If you don't have a scale, don't worry.
 Leftovers are great.
-Try two white potatoes, 1 medium sweet potato, 2 medium carrots, 2 parsnips and a turnip.
+I use two white potatoes, 1 medium sweet potato, 2 medium carrots, 2 parsnips and 1 celeriac (or large turnip).

 - Make Ahead options:

-- Make the knish rolls up to 2 months ahead and freeze them as logs, unbaked, wrapped well in parchment and ziploc bags or foil.
+- Freeze the unbaked knish rolls up to 2 months ahead in logs, unbaked, wrapped well in parchment and ziploc bags or foil.
 Bake as per instructions whenever you need them (no need to defrost).

-- Make the knish recipe a couple of hours before you need them including baking and cutting into serving pieces.
-Keep them in the counter.
-Reheat in the pan in a pre-heated 350F oven for 6-8 minutes.
-(I do this all the time and think it's the best way - they get even crispier/flakier.)
+- Bake the knishes a couple of hours before you need them including cutting them into serving pieces.
+Keep them on the counter.
+Reheat them in the pan in a pre-heated 350F/177C oven for 6-8 minutes.
+(I do this all the time - extra crispy/flaky - and highly recommend it.)

 Calories: 106kcal | Carbohydrates: 11g | Protein: 1g | Fat: 6g | Saturated Fat: 2g | Cholesterol: 2mg | Sodium: 45mg | Potassium: 112mg | Fiber: 2g | Sugar: 1g | Vitamin A: 28IU | Vitamin C: 5mg | Calcium: 13mg | Iron: 1mg